Investing in New York City Real Estate

 Since backed by the full faith and credit of the United States government, repayment of the principal is considered risk free.
 Unlike real estate, it’s a passive investment that doesn’t involve inconvenient calls for emergency repairs and unruly tenants.
 Since there is more risk, there must be a higher potential return.
 As you’ve probably guessed, there’s a missing piece to the return equation.

-The answer is that investors have generated a large portion of their gains from rising prices.
+The answer is that reak estate investors have generated a large portion of their gains from rising prices.
 For instance, real estate appraisal and consulting firm Miller Samuel examined Manhattan prices for 100 years, from the 1910s through 2010s.
 In the 1970s, the sales price was $45 per-square-foot for luxury properties, rising to $1,200 in the 2000s.

 In a narrower period, covering 2004 to 2013, the median sales price for Manhattan rose from about $606,000 to $855,000.
-This is a 141% rise or a 3.5% compounded annual growth rate.
+A 141% rise or a 3.5% compounded annual growth rate.
 There’s a couple of things to note here.
 The 2004-2013 period includes part of the build-up during the bubble and the sharp contraction during the recession.
 But over a decade, these large swings balanced out to a 3.5% annual gain.

 Return on Investment